mattyoung101/omicron/omicam/docs/Omicam Design Doc.md

 # Omicam

 **ATTENTION: this is outdated, especially the localisation section.
-You'd be better of checking our website instead.**
+You'd be better of [checking out our website](teamomicron.github.io) instead.**

 This document describes in detail how all the systems (pipelines) in Omicam function.